telemachus/notes/charmides/platos-charmides-woolf.md

 ## Chapter 2: The Stance of Enquiry: Five Examples

+Chapter 2 has two goals: first, to explain what Woolf means by "the stance of enquiry"; second, to demonstrate the advantages of distinguishing the horizontal and vertical structures of *Charmides*.

 > *Charmides* thus ostensibly presents a particular narrative structure,
 > namely that of the character Socrates.
 We are given a series of events and
 > conversations as experienced and described by him.
 By constructing the work